 Thirdly, glutamine supplements reduce muscle soreness after an intense workout and promotes fast recovery.
-There is no conclusive evidence that suggest that glutamine can promote muscle building and improve exercise performance.
-Besides, atheles and bodybuilders may already be consuming enough amount of glutamine through their protein-rich diet which calls no need for glutamine supplements.
+There is no conclusive evidence that suggest that it can promote muscle building and improve exercise performance.
+Besides, atheles and bodybuilders may already be consuming enough amount of glutamine through their protein-rich diet which calls no need for those supplements.

-Fourthly, glutamine is used to rectify some of the side-effects caused by medical treatments.
-It helps reduce soreness and swelling inside the mouth of patients who have undergone chemotherapy.
-It can also be used to placate the side effects of radiochemotherapy, improve recovery after bone marrow transplant surgery and bowel surgery.
-Glutamine supplements help HIV/AIDS patients to absorb food better and gain weight.
+Fourthly, glutamine used to rectify some of the side-effects caused by medical treatments.
+It helps reduce soreness and swelling inside the mouth of patients who have undergone chemotherapy. it can also be used to placate the side effects of radio chemotherapy, improve recovery after bone marrow transplant surgery and bowel surgery. this supplements help HIV/AIDS patients to absorb food better and gain weight.

-Lastly, it is also used when a person is suffering from attention deficit hyperactivity disorder (ADHD), sickle cell anaemia and alcohol withdrawal support.
+Lastly, it also used when a person suffering from attention deficit hyperactivity disorder (ADHD), sickle cell anaemia and alcohol withdrawal support.

 SIDE EFFECTS OF GLUTAMNE:

-Consuming glutamine through regular diet is natural and poses no danger.
-When it comes to glutamine supplements, small doses taken for a short period is found to be possibly safe.
+Consuming it through regular diet is natural and poses no danger.
+When it comes to glutamine supplements, small amount of doses taken for a short period founded to be safe .
 However, taken large doses for a long period of time affects how the body processes amino acids.
 There is also a lack of information regarding the effect of a large intake of glutamine in the long run.

 There is little knowledge as to how a large intake of glutamine affects pregnancy and breastfeeding.
 It is also unclear if large doses are safe for children.

-People suffering from cirrhosis (kidney diseases), hepatic encephalopathy (liver diseases) and Reye’s syndrome should avoid taking glutamine supplements as they can aggravate these conditions.
+People suffering from cirrhosis (kidney diseases), hepatic encephalopathy (liver diseases) and Reye’s syndrome should avoid taking this supplements as they can aggravate these conditions.
 Certain tumour cells feed of glutamine and multiply.
-People suffering from cancer must avoid any glutamine supplements.
+People suffering from cancer must avoid any this supplements.

 Furthermore, glutamine can be sensitive to some people and may cause allergic reactions.
 It might trigger seizures in some people.

 A typical diet contains about 3 to 6 grams of glutamine in it.
-If you decide to take glutamine supplements, be aware of what your present diet consists of.
+If you decide to take this supplements, be aware of what your present diet consists of.
 High-protein, animal-based diet already contains a good amount of glutamine in it.
-Adding a dose of supplement to it may result in a generous addition of glutamine to the the body than what it naturally craves.
+Adding a dose to of supplements it may result in a generous addition of glutamine to the the body than what it naturally craves.
 However, if you are consuming a plant-based diet with low protein content in it, then you may benefit from taking supplements that might help meet out your body requirements.